uvicmakerlab/LongNowOfUlysses/English507/Portfolio/Telka507Portfolio.md

 This section explores the potential future or future development of the exhibit guide and process manual.

 Before the exhibit launches, this guide *needs* to be:
-1.	distilled into an exhibit finding aid
+1.distilled into an exhibit finding aid
-2.	be accessible in the gallery
+2.be accessible in the gallery
-3.	translated into a web-ready document and linked to DC’s exhibit page
-4.	project components need to be reviewed by 507 before the exhibit opening to ensure that everything is up to date and hunky dory.
+3.translated into a web-ready document and linked to DC’s exhibit page 4.project components need to be reviewed by 507 before the exhibit opening to ensure that everything is up to date and hunky dory.

 Further, the guide *could* be:
-1.	expanded to include the work of Egnl560
+1.expanded to include the work of Egnl560
-2.	document the exhibit opening
+2.document the exhibit opening
-3.	made accessible to cultural heritage organizations (as a web page?)
+3.made accessible to cultural heritage organizations (as a web page?)

 Inasumuch as this project invites its audience to replicate and/or repurpose the project components in new exhibit contexts, future development is inherent within the purpose of the guide.
 I hope that this manual informs the creation and curation of more literary exhibits in universities, galleries, museums, and archives.